0.12.0

 Introduction

-A smart pointer is a class that takes ownership over the pointer, freeing the object pointed to when the smart pointer is destroyed.
+A smart pointer is a class that takes ownership over a pointer, freeing the object pointed to when the smart pointer is destroyed.
 Such a smart pointer resides on the stack, so freeing is done automatically.

 Smart pointer types

-Class name Description
+Class name

 fcppt::shared_ptr